thegworld/gtx-browser/docs/linux/build_instructions.md

-# Checking out and building Chromium on Linux
+# Checking out and building GTx Browser on Linux

 There are instructions for other platforms linked from the [get the code](../get_the_code.md) page.